How to Throw a Virtual Baby Shower and Still Make It Special

 To help your guests still feel involved from afar, send out a pre-shower email with a few fun baby shower games you intend to play.
 You may not be able to pass around a diaper full of melted chocolate (yes, it’s a questionable but classic baby shower game), but there are still plenty of activities everyone can join in on from their own homes.
 Quizzes (think: Who Knows Mommy Best?), baby-themed anagrams, fill-in-the-blanks (like Do You Know Your Disney Baby Names?) and a chance to guess details about the baby ( BabyHunch and BabyBety are two fun online options) work especially well here.
 Email out whatever activity sheets people will need ahead of time, then have people jot down their answers during the shower and survey the group to see who got the most questions correct.

 Looking for a way to up the ante on virtual baby shower games?
-Since you won’t be able to physically hand out small favors at the end of the shower, reward game winners with a small e-gift card, which you can buy and send all online.
+Since you won’t be able to physically hand out small favors at the end of the shower, reward game winners with a small baby shower prize like an e-gift card, which you can buy and send all online.
 Amazon and Target are always good possibilities (and bonus: guests can use them for online instead of in-person orders).

 To keep the virtual baby shower festive, come up with a themed mocktail (or cocktail!) recipe for guests to make at home and sip on during the shower.
 (Tip: Try to use common ingredients most people already have in the house.)
 At some point during the event, have everyone raise their glass and toast the mom-to-be.